Jean-Michel Jarre: 1980s

 In 1985, Jarre was invited by the musical director of the Houston Grand Opera to perform a concert celebrating Texas's 150th anniversary on 5 April 1986.
 Although he was busy with other projects and was at first unimpressed by the proposal, on a later visit to the city, he was immediately impressed by the visual grandeur of the city's skyline and agreed to perform.
 Also, 1985 marked the 25th anniversary of the foundation of the Lyndon B. Johnson Space Center; and NASA asked Jarre to integrate the anniversary into the concert.

 Jarre worked with several Houston-based astronauts, including Bruce McCandless II and Ronald McNair, an accomplished musician who was to have played the saxophone on "Rendez-Vous VI", recorded in the weightless environment of space.
 The live performance was curtailed by McNair's death in the Space Shuttle Challenger disaster on 28 January 1986.
 Consideration was given to the cancellation of the concert; but McCandless contacted Jarre and urged him to proceed, in memory of the shuttle's crew.
 McNair's saxophone piece was recorded by French saxophonist Pierre Gossez and retitled "Ron's Piece".
 At Jarre's giant concerts in Houston and Lyon, the part was performed by McNair's friend, American saxophonist Kirk Whalum:

 I remember just before take-off, Ron calling me in Paris saying "Everything's ready, see you in a week's time, watch me on television for the take-off" ...
 I will really, keep always, the bit of Ron's smile and Ron's face in my heart.

 About 2,000 projectors shone images onto buildings and giant screens up to 1200 ft high, transforming the city's skyscrapers into spectacular backdrops for an elaborate display of fireworks and lasers.
 Rendez-vous Houston entered the Guinness Book of Records for its audience of over 1.5 million, beating his earlier record, set in 1979.
-The display was so impressive that a nearby freeway was blocked by passing vehicles, forcing the authorities to close it for the duration of the concert.
+The display was so impressive that a nearby freeway (I-45) was blocked by passing vehicles, forcing police & highway patrol to close it for the duration of the concert.
 Several months later he performed to an audience of about a million at his home city of Lyon, in celebration of a visit by Pope John Paul II.
 Watching from Lyon Cathedral, the Pope began the concert with a good-night blessing, a recording of which appears on Cities in Concert – Houston/Lyon.